Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting

 For skirt steak, pork shoulder steak or similar

 • Combine sauce ingredients in a large plastic baggie, using 1 tablespoon of each for each pound of meat.
 Add meat to bag and marinate 30 minutes to 1 hour.
-Grill steak per your usual method.
+Wipe most of marinade off the steak, and grill per your usual method.

 For chicken wings